Dr. Scott E Newman Prominent New York Cosmetic Surgeon Emphasizes There Are Many Motivating Factors for Breast Surgery

 Many of Dr Newman’s patients are asymmetrical where one breast is significantly larger or different in shape than the other, in some cases as much as a cup size in difference.
 For these women, simply finding a bra to fit comfortably and properly is impossible, and they are forced to add padding to create a uniform appearance in clothing.
 Dr. Newman’s symmetrical breast enhancement procedures bring balance and proportion to a patient’s form, allowing her to feel more comfortable in and out of clothing.

 Another common augmentation procedure is breast reconstruction, especially with breast cancer patients.
 The devastation of going thru a mastectomy or double mastectomy is softened with a reconstruction procedure.

 Pregnancy and nursing can have an adverse effect on a woman’s breast shape and size causing sagging and, in some cases, a change in the amount of breast tissue.
 These are women who simply want to return to their pre-baby size and shape.

 And, for some women whose breasts are underdeveloped or disproportionate, augmentation can produce complementary body symmetry.

 The latest annual report released early in February 2011, from the American Society of Plastic Surgeons (ASPS), of which Dr Newman is a prominent member, notes an increase in cosmetic surgical procedures for 2010 by 2 percent with breast augmentation as the number one selected procedure.

-Dr. Newman of Advanced Plastic Surgery Center in New York City has performed over 4000 surgeries including 57 doctors, four of whom are Plastic Surgeons themselves.
+Dr. Newman of Newman Plastic Surgery Center in New York City has performed over 4000 surgeries including 57 doctors, four of whom are Plastic Surgeons themselves.
 His in-depth personalized one-on-one consultations guide him in determining the “best” procedure for each patient.

 About Dr. Newman